Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 Introduction.

-Another forum participant reported inaccurate colors from his OM-1 and OM Workspace.
-I converted one of my own OM-1 Raw files into a camera JPEG version.
-I rented an Olympus OM-1 shortly after it was launched in 2022 to create a video about the new BSI sensor.
-The converted raw file looked different from the camera's JPEG version.
-I never had this from any of my Olympus cameras.
+Another forum participant reported inaccurate colors from the OM-1 and Workspace.
+I converted one of my older OM-1 Raw files into a camera JPEG version.
+I rented an Olympus OM-1 shortly after the launch in 2022 to make a video about the new BSI sensor.
+My converted raw file was also different from the camera's JPEG file.
+I never saw this happen to any of my Olympus cameras.

 This screenshot is the camera's JPEG (left) and the converted Enhanced Raw File (right).

 The above comparison is a screenshot of my converted Workspace RAW file and the EM1 III JPEG.
 One can easily see the exported JPEG from Workspace is identical to the camera's JPEG.
-List the 3 things you would do to recreate the camera's JPEG in Workspace.
-Why do we need more steps to copy the Workspace conversion with Lightroom, Photoshop, DxO PhotoLab, or any other converter?
+What are the 3 things you would do to recreate the camera's JPEG in Workspace?
+Why do we need more steps to copy the Workspace conversion with Lightroom, Photoshop, PhotoLab, or any other raw converter?

-In another DPReview discussion, I received a 3rd opportunity to compare an OM-1 converted Raw file to the camera's JPEG.
+In another DPReview discussion, I had a 3rd opportunity to compare an OM-1 converted Raw file to the camera's JPEG.
 The exported Workspace colors were the same as the camera's JPEG.
-This OM-1 had V1.6 firmware installed.
-Did OM System correct the V1.2 color variations in later versions?
+This OM-1 had V1.6 firmware.
+My conversion was done with V1.2.
+Did V1.6 correct these discrepancies?

 Basic information unique to Olympus M43 cameras and Workspace